logological/logological.org/content/pages/faq.md

 git clean -x -d --force
 ```

+### How do I clear Git's credential cache in Plasma 5?

+If you have the `SSH_ASKPASS` evironment variable set to
+`ksshaskpass`, then Git will use Ksshaskpass to prompt for credentials
+and then store these with KWallet.
+Future pushes and fetches will
+automatically use the credentials from KWallet.
+To remove or change
+these credentials, you need to do this from KWallet.
+On Plasma 5, you
+can do this by launching `kwalletmanager5 --show`.
+(Do not run
+`kwalletmanager`; this opens your KDE 4 wallet.)
+The Git credentials
+are stored in the `ksshaskpass` folder.

 ## Shell scripting

 ### How do I make sure that only one instance of a program is running?